FIRE-Phoebe/DRE/README.md

   - Broker has average **30%** based on the fiscal year.
   - Salesperson has average **70%** share of the Licensee population.
-  - The percentage of Broker and salesperson do not get affected during the COVID pandemic outcome.
+  - The percentage of Broker and salesperson did not get affected during the COVID pandemic outcome.

 <p align=center>
   <img src= 'Resources/images/percent_pop.png' width=650 height=400> </p>